 Let’s take your email account as a great example.
 You might open an email, download an attachment, reply to the recipient, archive it and click back into your inbox.
 All of these little functions work because code is running the background telling your computer and a distant server what those buttons should do on your command.
 The developer’s job is to ensure all of this works seamlessly.

-After we have finished the Planning & Design phase, we’ll move onto development.
+After the Design Phase, we move onto development.
 This involves a number of important tasks, most importantly of which is bringing the website to life.
 During the early stages of your project, you likely received a design mockup.
 While this static image looked like a real website, it’s was not functional.
-You can open the image on your computer but you can’t click on the menus, fill out forms or register.
+You can open the image on your computer, but you can’t click on the menus, fill out forms or register.
 We must take that design and create functionality.

 While there are far too many examples to list, some items may include: clickable buttons, automatically generated customer data that prints onto a shipping label, contact forms that deliver messages to your email or perhaps an interactive e-commerce store that allows PCI compliant based transactions.